FenixAlliance/ABS.Docs/Services/BlockChains-Service.md

 The following features are to be expected in the near future:

 - [ ] ABS SDK Support.
+- [ ] Smart Contract Management Pages.
 - [ ] Unity 3D Integration (ABS SDK).

+## Working with Smart Contract Support

+We are currently working to provide a complete Smart Contract management experience for the Alliance Business Suite.
+As of now, Smart Contracts should be created and deployed outside the Alliance Business Suite, and then imported as a Contract Address to be exposed to the BlockChains Service.

 ## Working with NFT Support